Log-density gradient covariance and automatic metric tensors for Riemann manifold Monte Carlo methods: Examples

 Diagnostic results are provided in Table \ref{tab:Effective-sample-sizes-SW}.
 It is seen that the proposed methodology produces reliable results with minimal requirements of the user.
-The EM DR1 method is more efficient than RM, but it is worth noticing that the implementation of the DR1 methodology in this case requires substantial user input- and expertise (essentially involving integrating out the complete $\boldsymbol{\tau}|\mathbf{z},\mathbf{x},\mathbf{y},\sigma$).
+Implemented both with EM and Stan, the DR1 method is more efficient than RM, but it is worth noticing that the implementation of the DR1 methodology in this case requires substantial user input- and expertise (essentially involving integrating out the complete $\boldsymbol{\tau}|\mathbf{z},\mathbf{x},\mathbf{y},\sigma$ using bespoke tri-diagonal Cholesky algorithms).
+Further, when implemented in Stan, DR0 has performance roughly on par with RM, but again the DR0 is also here highly non-trivial to implement.